Today in Hip-Hop: Nas Drops ‘Life Is Good’ Album

 On this day, July 17, in hip-hop…

-2012: It’s been two years since Nas dropped his tenth studio album, Life is Good.
+2012: It’s been five years since Nas dropped his tenth studio album, Life is Good.
 Arguably one of his better works in years, Life is Good reminded us just who Nasty Nas was.
 With many of the tracks on the album having been produced by No I.D and Salaam Remi, the album was widely accepted and had four singles bumping on the radio.